NicklasVraa/LiX/readme.md

 - `\shield{Text}{opacity}` \
   Overlays every page with an invisible wall of text to prevent easy extraction of text, i.e. copy-pasting.
 Opacity is optional and between 0 (invisible) and 1 (black).
 E.g. `\shield{COPYRIGHTED, NICE TRY}`.
 - `\np` and `\bl` \
-  Simpler alias for `\newpage` and forces a blank line.
+  The first is an alias for `\newpage` and the second forces a blank line.

 In-class commands:
 - `\authorfont{\...}` \